benduong2001/benduong2001.github.io/food_recommendation.md

 * This project will show:
    * Articulately-reasoned Feature Engineering on transforming unstructured data (text) into tabular, structured data to train logistic regression on using NLP techniques (Word2Vec and Tf-Idf).
    * Data Analysis and results applicable to useful business questions on customer recommendation
-   * Predictions models with promising results and accuracy
    * Succinct and Intuitive Data visualizations
-   * A balanced use of both basic machine learning (e.g. Sklearn logistic regression) vs deep learning (e.g. multi-layered neural networks, pretrained models)- understanding when either should be used appropriately, thereby seeing their pro's and con's.
+   * A balanced use of both basic machine learning (e.g. Sklearn logistic regression) vs deep learning (e.g. multi-layered neural networks, pretrained models)- nuanced understanding when either should be used appropriately, thereby seeing their pro's and con's.
    * Python code that includes object oriented programming, and Pyspark.
-It is also designed in a way to be updateable for new incoming data
+It is also designed in a way to be updateable, and extensible for new incoming data

 ## **Restaurant Rating Prediction given User Text Reviews**

 * For this 1st task, a basic sentiment analysis model will be made and trained to predict whether a user's rating for a restaurant is negative or not, given the text data of their google review.
 * In-depth Feature Engineering will be all that is needed to transform unstructured text data into explainable and structured, tabular data.